 7. Manage schedule and work around outside noises – cost: free

 Try to work out the schedule of your neighbourhood.
 It is very cheap way to improve your podcast audio quality.
 Consider:

 - When does the heavy traffic start and when does it end

 - What time neighbors children are back from school and play outside

 - Do your neighbors have noisy habits like watching tv or listening to music loudly in the afternoon

 - Do your neighbors have some other noisy habit routines like playing musical instruments or doing laundry at certain times of the day

 You need to figure out when the external noises are the lowest and schedule your recording sessions at this time.
 Typically mornings are an overall good time to record in home studios or hours before the afternoon after people have gone to work.

-In conclusion – transform your room for the time of the recording:
+Transform your room for the time of the recording:

 - Close all the windows and doors in your apartment to block from all noise sources